 With sub-freezing daily highs on roughly twothirds of the days per year, ice accumulation is a real problem in Barrow, Alaska.
-Regularly taken camera images, such as Figure 4, show that SR30 is holding its own in this environment: ice and snow accumulation only happen on the harshest of days, when the externally ventilated sensors also suffer from the same.
-Figure 5 illustrates irradiance totals as measured by SR30 and four traditional, Class A (secondary standard), externally ventilated pyranometers.
+Regularly taken camera images, such as Figure 4, show that SR30 is holding its own in this environment: ice and snow accumulation only happen on the harshest of days, when the externally ventilated sensors also can not cope.
+Figure 5 illustrates irradiance totals as measured by SR30 and four traditional, secondary standard, externally ventilated pyranometers.
 Here, we see that SR30 is on par with competitor models in terms of measurement performance as well.